goblinfactory/Draki/README.md

 1. right click on the test project `FluentAutomation.TestApplication` and select `View -> in browser`.
 This will start IIS Express.
 (I am busy migrating the demo site to ASP.NET core MVC and will switch to `dotnet run` shortly.)
 1. Run all the unit tests in `Draki.Tests`.
 The tests do not run in headless mode, makes it easier to stop and debug when extending the test website.

+### Known issues

+- See https://github.com/goblinfactory/Draki/issues for list of known issues.
+I will update this readme with the most critical issues that may impact your ability to use the project. (of course ymmv)
+- Currently only Chrome driver has tests.
+- Multibrowser, i.e. ability to run parallel tests, e.g. five chrome, and three firefox, all in the same test is disabled, some features not implemented or migrated to dotnet core yet.
+Busy with this.

+### Using Draki in any sensitive project

+1. We strongly recommend you fork the project and build and create your own package due the (currently unavoidable) requirement to embed the actual web driver executables (chromedriver.exe, IEDriverServer32.exe and IEDriverServer64.exe.)
+See `_update-chromedriver.ps1`
+2. make sure that you are able to code review and regularly merge in updates to your fork. i.e. recommendation is not to refactor the project.
+Submit requests for improvements as pull requests to the open source project and merge them back in to your fork.
+3. When creating your own package, download the chromedriver.exe yourself, verify it's hashcode and scan for malware before adding it to your internal package server.
+Sign if necessary.
+4. Make sure you are able to have a 'fixed' (static) version of chrome on your build agents in the event that a chrome update comes out and impacts you before the open source project can be updated with a patch.

+### How is this different to just using SeleniumDriver directly in C#?

+- TBD

 ### how is this different from FluentAutomation?

 * Draki is a derived clone of [FluentAutomation](https://github.com/stirno/FluentAutomation) with some updated drivers and simplified tests so that it can be more easily kept up to date with Selenium changes.